The Data Farm is Julie Lerman

-You can benefit from Julie’s many years decades of experience by engaging her to work with your development team as a mentor.
-Read more…
+You can benefit from Julie’s many years decades of experience by engaging her to coach your development team.

 Pluralsight Online Video Training Author